-Let $z=x+i\cdot y$ and both $x$ and $y$ are real.
-Denote by $Z$ the point in the plane with complex coordinate $z$.

-If $y=0$, we say that $z$ is a \emph{real} and if $x=0$ we say that $z$ is an \emph{imaginary} complex number.
-The set of points with real and imaginary complex coordinates form lines in the plane, which are called \emph{real} and \emph{imaginary} lines which will be denoted as $\RR$ and $i\cdot\RR$.
+Let $z=x+i\cdot y$; that is, $z$ is a complex number with real part $x$ and imaginary part $y$.
+If $y=0$, we say that the complex number $z$ is \emph{real}; if $x=0$, we say that $z$ is \emph{imaginary}.
+The set of points with real (imaginary) complex coordinates forms a line in the plane, known as the real (or imaginary) line.
+The real line will be denoted as $\mathbb{R}$.